dapr/docs/getting-started/environment-setup.md

 # Environment Setup

-Dapr can be run in either Self Hosted or Kubernetes modes.
-Running Dapr runtime in Self Hosted mode enables you to develop Dapr applications in your local development environment and then deploy and run them in other Dapr supported environments.
-For example, you can develop Dapr applications in Self Hosted mode and then deploy them to any Kubernetes cluster.
+Dapr can be run in either self hosted or Kubernetes modes.
+Running Dapr runtime in self hosted mode enables you to develop Dapr applications in your local development environment and then deploy and run them in other Dapr supported environments.
+For example, you can develop Dapr applications in self hosted mode and then deploy them to any Kubernetes cluster.

 ## Contents